Pandinosaurus/visualizeDnnBlobs/README.md

 ## What it does not :
 It does not demosntrate how to classify an image in OpenCV with a trained network.
 See the offical OpenCV documentation for the DNN module for a classification tutorial : https://docs.opencv.org/trunk/d5/de7/tutorial_dnn_googlenet.html.

+## Requirements :
+### Libraries :
+	- OpenCV, version >= 3.2, compiled for C++

+### Data :
+	- The /data/ folder provides you with almost everything you need to get started but the trained model (bvlc_googlenet.caffemodel).
+You can download it from : https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet.